 Pursuant to Title III of the National Housing Act, Ginnie Mae collections from Commitment and Multiclass fees are credited to offsetting collections in the Program Account.
 The portion of Commitment and Multiclass fees collection in excess of the enacted amounts available of annual and/or no-year S&E spending are precluded from being available for obligation.

 The following table presents the precluded funds from obligation activities and balances:

-Note 18: Legal Arrangements Affecting the Use of Unobligated Balances For The Year Ended September 30, 2019 (Dollars in Millions) Precluded Obligations Balance, Beginning Collections \$ 734 110 Precluded Obligations Balance, Ending \$ 844
+Note 18: Legal Arrangements Affecting the For The Year Ended Septe (Dollars in Millio mber 30, 2019 Precluded Obligations Balance, Beginning \$ 734 Collections 110 Precluded Obligations Balance, Ending \$ 844